dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 - Need for an orchestration and aggregation layer which is essentially a light weight monolith for a few use cases , meaning monolith cannot be avoided completely.

--Security across microservices is additional work and needs to be well thought through.
+- Security across microservices is additional work and needs to be well thought through.

 - De-normalizing data and creating siloed copies into multiple systems to avoid latency of calling other microservices to fetch required information.